Cybercrime: Multifactor authentication fatigue

 How to defend against a persistent security attack

-But cybersecurity is a game of cat and mouse, and soon after MFA’s widespread adoption, hackers developed MFA fatigue attacks—a devious and unrelenting assault on credential security that has left some of the world’s biggest companies reeling in its wake.
+But cybersecurity is a game of cat and mouse.
+Within a few years of MFA’s widespread adoption, hackers developed MFA fatigue attacks—a devious, unrelenting, and now widely adopted method of assault on credential security that has left some of the world’s biggest companies reeling in its wake.

 Key concepts